-- 6.2.11 The policy above indicates that the allocations are capable of accommodating around 6,709 homes in the Borough throughout the plan period.
-An additional 5,545 homes are anticipated to be delivered post 2036. - 6.2.12 The indicative yields have been calculated using density multipliers and average developable areas for particular site sizes.
+- 6.2.14 The indicative yields have been calculated using density multipliers and average developable areas for particular site sizes.
 Where on-site constraints have restricted the developable area this has been reflected in the yields.
-Also in cases where more detailed information has been available, for example via a developer proposal in a current planning application, this has been reflected in the yield. - 6.2.13 The allocations have been selected taking into account sustainability principles and the following criteria: - Directing development to within the urban area, as urban extensions and to the service villages, in accordance with the locational strategy; - Selecting sites in sustainable locations with good access to public transport, services, shops, employment locations and community facilities; - Including brownfield sites where possible, taking into account site constraints and economic viability; - Avoiding areas which have significant physical constraints and avoiding environmentally sensitive locations; - Selecting a mix of sites in terms of size and location, which can meet both the quantitative and qualitative housing needs over the plan period. - Selecting sites which have a reasonable prospect of being delivered within the twenty year plan period.

-- 6.2.14 APPENDIX B HOUSING AND EMPLOYMENT ALLOCATION STATEMENTS provides guidance for each housing allocation, outlining site specific requirements, constraints or relevant information.
+Also in cases where more detailed information has been available, for example via a developer proposal in a current planning application, this has been reflected in the yield. - 6.2.15 The allocations have been selected taking into account sustainability principles and the following criteria: - Directing development to within the urban area, as urban extensions and to the service villages, in accordance with the locational strategy; - Selecting sites in sustainable locations with good access to public transport, services, shops, employment locations and community facilities; - Including brownfield sites where possible, taking into account site constraints and economic viability; - Avoiding areas which have significant physical constraints and avoiding environmentally sensitive locations; - Selecting a mix of sites in terms of size and location, which can meet both the quantitative and qualitative housing needs over the plan period. - Selecting sites which have a reasonable prospect of being delivered within the twenty year plan period. - 6.2.16 APPENDIX B HOUSING AND EMPLOYMENT ALLOCATION STATEMENTS provides guidance for each housing allocation, outlining site specific requirements, constraints or relevant information.
 It should be noted that this guidance is not exhaustive and further issues may need to be addressed via a planning application.
 The statements will also give guidance in some cases on the type of schemes and densities which the Council would be supportive of.
 Generic issues such as affordable housing requirements will not be set out in the statements as they will apply to most sites.
 Specific infrastructure requirements will also be dealt with at the planning application stage unless there is a need for on-site provision.
-This will mainly apply to the strategic urban extensions. - 6.2.15 The allocations are in addition to the supply of dwellings from existing commitments, some of which are currently being built out.
-These sites are shown in the Table 6.4 below.
-It is important to note that the total number of dwellings set out in Policy H 2 above, up to 2036, is not the same as the housing target.
-This is because the policy does not include the commitments which already have planning permission, some of which are already being developed.
-These sites will also contribute to meeting the housing target and taken with the allocations will surpass the target of 9,840 dwellings.
-Some of the allocations and commitments are also likely to deliver dwellings beyond the plan period (post 2036).
+This will mainly apply to the strategic urban extensions.